 Tip #2: Make Friends

 Sales is more about just closing deals, it’s also about making a connection with others and helping them achieve their business goals.
-During the holiday season it’s important to understand that clients’ and prospects’ focus may shift towards their time off, family, friends, and the added stresses that the holiday season can bring upon them.
+During this 2020 quarantine holiday season especially, it’s important to understand that clients’ and prospects’ focus may shift towards their time off, family, friends, and the added stresses that the holiday season can bring upon them.
 It’s important to tone down the aggressive sales pitch and urgency, and to simply take interest in your clients on a personal level.

 What are they doing for their holiday?
-Are they going on vacation?
+How’s are they planning their socially distanced festivities?
 What do their children want as a gift?
-Bond over the mutual love of cruises in the tropics or skiing down a black diamond course.
+Bond over the mutual love of online shopping or skiing down a black diamond course.
 Instead of meeting for a Sales pitch, attend an event or fundraiser together.
-It’s a great way to use a plus-one and learn more about your clients and prospects on a personal level than just over the phone.
-Especially during the holiday season, any excuse to take a couple hours off at the end of the day to attend a dinner event is a blessing.
+It’s a great way to learn more about your clients and prospects on a personal level than just over the phone.
+Especially during the holiday season, any excuse to take a couple hours off at the end of the day to attend a virtual event is a blessing.

 Tip #3: Be Forthcoming & Set Next Steps

-It’s totally understandable that some, if not most, people don’t want to be focusing on big changes like changing phone solutions during the already-stressful holiday season.
-You might catch them on their last day before they pack up for the cottage, or right as they’re getting on an international flight.
+It’s totally understandable that some, if not most, people don’t want to be focusing on big changes like changing phone solutions during the already-stressful 2020 holiday season.
+You might catch them on their last day before they start decorating their property for the holidays, enter the daunting gift wrapping marathon, or right as they’re gearing up for some fun winter activities.

 With that in mind, I always like to make next steps at the end of my conversations during the holiday season to let my prospects and clients know when I’ll be out of the office and when I’m returning.
-Not only will this help you both plan out when you can reach each other again, but you’ll also leave for vacation with your January booked with meetings.
+Not only will this help you both plan out when you can reach each other again, but you’ll also be on your peaceful, calm staycation with your January meetings already booked.
 There’s no better feeling than that.

 – – –

 This holiday season I encourage you to take the time to reach out to your connections and wish them a happy holidays.
-By taking an interest in their personal lives instead of being all sales, all the time, your prospects will build more trust in you, strengthening your connection and leading to a better outcome for both your business and theirs.
+By taking an interest in their personal lives (especially checking up on them during this 2020 holiday season) instead of being all sales, all the time, your prospects will build more trust in you, strengthening your connection and leading to a better outcome for both your business and theirs.